HAM (band)

 HAM is an Icelandic rock band formed in 1988.
 They are often listed as a heavy metal band but have never categorized themselves as such.
-They have gradually come to be acknowledged as an important part of Icelandic rock history.
-Today they command a cult following among many Icelandic rock enthusiasts.
+They have come to be acknowledged as an important part of Icelandic rock history, and are known to command a cult following among many Icelandic rock enthusiasts.

 History

 HAM's first album was Hold, a controversial record which received no radio airtime.
 The band's attempt to get into the big league began when they warmed up for The Sugarcubes in five concerts in 1988.
-The following year they released the album Buffalo Virgin with One Little Indian records and held several concerts in New York.
+The following year they released the album Buffalo Virgin with One Little Indian records, and held several concerts in New York.
 The album Pleasing the Pirahna was recorded in 1990 but was never released—supposedly another album by the name Pimpmobile was also recorded but remains unreleased.

-In 1991-1992, the band participated in the making of the film Sódóma Reykjavík, with singer and guitarist Sigurjón Kjartansson writing most of the soundtrack.
+In 1991–1992, the band participated in the making of the film Sódóma Reykjavík, with singer and guitarist Sigurjón Kjartansson writing most of the soundtrack.
 HAM's participation in the making of this cult Icelandic classic played a significant part in the band's later notoriety.